icon to open the header menu

 For Knuth, then, code is a text: both in the traditional, publisher-friendly way, but also in a new, non-linear way.
 This attention to the materiality of the program—layout, typesetting—foresees subsequent technological solutions to allow natural language and machine language to co-exist56 .
 We also note here the phrase " psychologically correct order ", highlighting the psychological dimension involved in a programmer's activity, further developed in The psychology of programming .
 Indeed, code is never read linearly, as most codebases might have an entrypoint but no introduction 57 .

-Moving away from this hybrid approach involving both natural and machine texts, Yukihiro Matsumoto, the creator of the Ruby programming language, develops his notion of code as an essay in his contribution to the edited volume Beautiful Code ( UNKNOWN AUTHOR, 2007) .
+Moving away from this hybrid approach involving both natural and machine texts, Yukihiro Matsumoto, the creator of the Ruby programming language, develops his notion of code as an essay in his contribution to the edited volume Beautiful Code ( author, year) .
 While he does not deal directly with questions of eloquence and rhetoric, as opposed to Brock and Vee, it does however start from the premise that code is a kind of text, insofar as it has a message being conveyed in a written form to an audience.
 However, it is not a kind of text which has a specific author, or a specific finite state:

 Most programs are not write-once.
 They are reworked and rewritten again and again in their lived.
 Bugs must be debugged.
 Changing requirements and the need for increased functionality mean the program itself may be modified on an ongoing basis.
 During this process, human beings must be able to read and understand the original code. ( Matsumoto, 2007)

-This conception, in which a text remains open to being modified further by subsequent voices, thus minimizing the aura of the original version, and possibly diluting the intent of the original author, echoes the distinction made by Roland Barthes between a text lisible (readerly text) and texte scriptible (writerly text) ( Barthes, 1977) .
+This conception, in which a text remains open to being modified further by subsequent voices, thus minimizing the aura of the original version, and possibly diluting the intent of the original author, echoes the distinction made by Roland Barthes between a text lisible (readerly text) and texte scriptible (writerly text) ( author, year) .
 While the former aligns with classical conceptions of literature, with a clear author and life span for the literary work, the latter remains open to subsequent, subjective appropriations.
 It is these appropriations, or uses, that give a writerly text its value.

 This appropriation is such that a modified program text does not result in a finite program text either; due to its very low barrier to modification and diffusion, program texts can act almost as a dialogue between two programmers.
 As Jesse Li puts it, building the linguistic theory of Volonishov and Bakhtin: